 Other exceptions to the Michigan age of consent rules include:

 - Consent given under the influence of drugs or alcohol

 - Consent given under force or economic coercion (i.e., payment)

-The Penalties for Statutory Rape
+The Penalties for Statutory Rape in Michigan

 If you’re accused of violating the above exceptions or of having sex with someone under the age of consent, then you could be facing serious penalties for “criminal sexual conduct.”
 The consequences of a conviction could include GPS monitoring, sex offender registration, and serious jail time.
 If you’re accused of penetrative sex with a child under the age of 13, you’re facing 25 years in prison minimum.

 The harsh truth is that no judge will care if you say “I didn’t know!” or “They consented!”
 Legally speaking, the age of consent is a hard line, and no lack of knowledge will protect you from serious consequences.
 The best way to protect yourself is to get a Farmington Hills statutory rape defense attorney as soon as possible.
 I, Daniel D. Hajji, have more than 17 years of criminal defense experience.
 My office offers flexible payment plans as well as 24/7 availability, and I’ll do everything in my power to help you walk away from this.

 Accused of statutory rape in Michigan?
 Contact me online or call me at (248) 599-0054 today to get a free strategy session and learn your legal options.